Taiwanese art: Art market

 Art collecting has a long tradition in Taiwan however most important and deep-pocketed Taiwanese collectors prefer to fly under the radar.
 Taiwanese collectors are significant buyers of Chinese contemporary art as well as antiquities.
 Both Sotheby’s and Christie’s routinely tour the highlights of their spring and autumn Impressionist and Modern and postwar sales in Taipei.
 Taiwanese collectors have significant presence both at home and abroad, Taiwanese billionaire collector Pierre Chen is auction house Sotheby’s go-to guarantor for big-ticket items.
 Taiwanese-German collector Maria Chen-Tu is one of the largest collectors of German art and is also active in Taiwan.
-In 2019 more than three hundred million dollars worth of artwork that she had loaned for exhibition in China went missing.
+In 2019 more than three hundred million dollars' worth of artwork that she had loaned for exhibition in China went missing.

+The strong modern Taiwanese art market came about as a result of the economic boom which followed the end of martial law in Taiwan in 1987.
 By 1990 the Taiwanese art market was the biggest in Asia and served as a regional hub.
 By 2000 Hong Kong and Taiwan held comparable shares of the market.
 In 2006 Tamsui, an oil painting by Tan Ting-pho, was purchased in 2006 for $4.5 million (NT$144 million), setting a world record for an oil painting by an ethnically Chinese artist.
 In the 21st century while no longer the largest art market in Asia (having been surpassed by China) the tastes of Taiwan’s collectors have matured and Taiwan remains the most cutting-edge art market in Asia.
 After 2010 the art collecting market underwent significant diversification with a large number of young buyers entering the market and driving trends.
 In 2019 art sales in Taiwan stood at $225.4 million.
 The art market in Taiwan is centered in Taipei which remains an Asian leading art hub.
 During the COVID-19 crisis the deep pool of collectors in Taipei helped the art market sustain itself.
+Taiwanese collectors have become more willing to publicly exhibit their art but remain much more private than collectors in China and South Korea.

 Taiwanese art, especially contemporary Taiwanese art, is seen as highly collectable and there is significant international demand for it.
 The Taiwanese government has worked to support domestic artists on the international stage.